-- Competency 1.1: Summarize major themes and concerns of British writers from the Romantic period to the twentieth century. - Competency 1.2: Identify major themes in specific works of literature. - Competency 1.3: Explain how major themes are presented and developed through the specific details of a text. - Competency 1.4: Explain the relevance and relation of major themes to the literary, social, historical, and philosophical forces that influence the production and reading of literature. - Competency 1.5: Identify a variety of literary genres and explain common characteristics of the genre, including fiction, non-fiction, poetry, and drama.
+- Competency 1.1: Explain major themes and concerns of science fiction literature. - Competency 1.2: Identify major themes in specific works of literature. - Competency 1.3: Explain how major themes are presented and developed through the specific details of a text. - Competency 1.4: Explain the relevance and relation of major themes to the literary, social, historical, and philosophical forces that influence the production and reading of literature. - Competency 1.5: Identify a variety of literary genres and explain common characteristics of the science fiction genre.

-Outcome 2: Demonstrate an understanding and appreciation of literary elements and conventions and the ways that writers convey meaning through these elements and conventions.
+Outcome 2.
+Demonstrate an understanding and appreciation of literary elements and conventions and the ways that writers convey meaning through these elements and conventions.

-- Competency 2.1: Define elements of literature and figurative language relevant to texts studied in the course (narration, metaphor, symbol, irony, etc.). - Competency 2.2: Identify elements of literature in specific texts and explain the meaning and significance of these literary elements (narration, character, setting, etc.).

-- Competency 2.3: Demonstrate an ability to explain how the specific elements of a literary text relate to the larger meaning of the text. - Competency 2.4: Demonstrate the ability to formulate and develop original interpretations of literary texts supported by the specific elements and conventions of the texts.
+- Competency 2.1: Define elements of literature and figurative language relevant to texts studied in the course (such as narration, character, setting, metaphor, symbol, and irony). - Competency 2.2: Identify elements in literature in specific texts and explain the meaning and significance of these literary elements (such as narration, character, setting, metaphor, symbol, and irony). - Competency 2.3: Demonstrate an ability to explain how the specific elements of a literary text relate to the larger meaning of the text. - Competency 2.4: Demonstrate the ability to formulate and develop original interpretations of literary texts supported by the specific elements and conventions of the texts.